aungmyo-learner/Range-Calculator/README.md

 ## Archiecture & Design

-This project follows a **Layered archiecutre** to separate concerns:
+This project follows a **Layered Archiecutre** to separate concerns:

 ```
 Presentation (UI)